FIFA 16: Reception

 ESPN writer James Tyler gave the game a positive review, commenting on the increased realism of defending and passing tactics.
 He suggested that the series could be improved with a mode playing as a team owner.
 The Independents Andrew Griffin was also pleased with the additions, but theorised that they would not be revolutionary enough to challenge rival title PES 2016.
 Writing for The Guardian, Ben Wilson noted the difference in tactics needed while playing as women, and concluded that it would be difficult to choose the best game out of the year's FIFA and PES editions, awarding a maximum five stars.

 IGN praised the addition of women's football and the FUT Draft mode, but compared the game unfavourably with PES 2016, stating that, with "its biggest rival matching its dynamism and beating it for fluidity and responsiveness, EA Sports has work to do if FIFA is to regain its title as king of the digital sport."
-Metro also compared it unfavourably with PES 2016, stating that it is the "one of the best and most immersive editions of the FIFA franchise, despite the old school award winning competitor PES 2016" but is "still lacking the balance between authenticity and fun for the audiences".
+Metro also compared it unfavourably with PES 2016, stating that it is "one of the best and most immersive editions of the FIFA franchise, despite the old school award winning competitor PES 2016" but is "still lacking the balance between authenticity and fun for the audiences".
 GameSpot gave it a more positive review, stating that, while it "can be stubborn and stifling", it "feels gloriously new, and having to learn fresh strategies and nuances in a game series like this is an almost-forgotten pleasure."